-Developments like SaaS saw the accounting industry add cloud-based subscriptions, along with on-premise solutions.
-Still, more technological disruptions are on the way.
+Developments like SaaS saw the industry add cloud-based subscriptions, along with on-premise solutions.
+Still, more technological disruptions are on the way for accounting.
 In this article, however, we’ll be presenting you with the top accounting trends that you need to know about.

 Many accounting leaders and accountants are feeling the business impact of automation and high-tech systems.
 As a matter of fact, a Sage report reveals that about 90% of accountants feel that accountancy is undergoing a cultural shift that is leaning more toward technological adoption.

 This cultural shift is driven by several factors.
 The report attributes it to marketing demands, regulations, generation change, and client demands, as well as investments that businesses make to keep pace with the accounting world.
 With such a transformation in the industry, more and more accounting leaders and professionals are discovering new strengths in utilizing advanced solutions for accounting processes.

 Most services in the accounting industry are vulnerable to disruptions.
 There is a need to reshape organizations given recent developments.
 These future trends in the accounting profession reflect these developments.
 Aspiring professionals in the field have to take to heart the emerging accounting trends and techniques to make inroads in the talent market.

 In the following sections, we’ll dive into more comprehensive discussions of each accounting trend and technique in the accounting industry.